-This spider is also referred to as the American house spider.
-It is a tiny spider that will create wispy webs in the upper corners of your rooms and tend those webs while you're sleeping.
+This spider is also referred to as the American house spider, a tiny spider that will create wispy webs in the upper corners of your rooms and tend those webs while you're sleeping.
 One spider can tend several webs.
 If an American house spider climbs on you while you're sleeping, you can get bitten.
 But the pain from the bites isn't likely to wake you.
-You'll just notice a red welt in the morning.
+You'll notice a red welt in the morning.

 This spider does not create a web to catch its prey.
 It is a hunter spider that uses its excellent vision to hunt down and spring onto its prey.
 The good news is that it doesn't consider you to be prey.
 But keep in mind that it has the ability to bite you and spring at you if it feels threatened.
 It also has the ability to cause a bite that will feel like a bee stung you.
 Be cautious when going into secluded locations within your home.
 This is where wolf spiders prefer to explore.

 This spider is known for its jump.
-It doesn't just spring forward like the wolf spider does.
+It doesn't just spring forward as the wolf spider does.
 It can jump twenty times its body height!
 It also has great eyesight.
 So it can jump on you and bite you.
 If it does, you don't have too much to fear.
-It will only cause a bite wound that is mildly painful.
+It will only cause a mildly painful bite wound.

 Orb Weaver Spiders

 This is a spider you'll find in your landscaping.
 They don't generally get inside and stay inside.
 If you go near an orb weaver spider, it will flee from you.
 But it can bite if it feels threatened.
 A large orb weaver spider can cause a painful bite.
 Small orb weaver spiders don't have mouthparts strong enough to break the skin of a human.
 You have nothing to fear from those little guys.